 If the FDA determines that our Gvoke HypoPen or our other product candidates do not meet the requirements of Section 505(b)(2), we may need to conduct additional clinical trials, provide additional data and information, and meet additional standards for regulatory approval.
 In March 2010, President Obama signed into law legislation creating an abbreviated pathway for approval under the Public Health Service Act, or PHS Act, of biological products that are similar to other biological products that are approved under the PHS Act.
 The legislation also expanded the definition of biological product to include proteins such as insulin.
 The new law contains transitional provisions governing protein products such as insulin, that under certain circumstances, might permit companies to seek approval for their insulin products as biologics under the PHS Act and might require that our XeriSol pramlintide-insulin co-formulation be approved under the PHS Act rather than in a 505(b)(2) NDA.
 In addition, if any of our product candidates are approved under Section 505 of the FDCA as of the March 23, 2020 transition date and are then "deemed to be a license" for the biological product under section 351 of the PHS Act, we could lose certain unexpired exclusivities and this could materially harm our business.
 If our product candidates do not meet the requirements of Section 505(b)(2) or are otherwise ineligible for approval via the Section 505(b)(2) pathway, the time and financial resources required to obtain FDA approval for these product candidates, and the complications and risks associated with these product candidates, would likely substantially increase.
-Moreover, an inability to pursue the Section 505(b)(2) regulatory pathway would likely materially adversely impact our competitive position and prospects.
-Even if we are allowed to pursue the Section 505(b)(2) regulatory pathway, we cannot assure you that our product candidates will receive the requisite approvals for commercialization.
+Moreover, an inability to pursue the Section 505(b)(2) regulatory pathway would likely result in new competitive products reaching the market more quickly than our product candidates, which would likely materially adversely impact our competitive position and prospects.
+Even if we are allowed to pursue the Section 505(b)(2) regulatory pathway, we cannot assure you that our p